 A few varieties, like Muliplex Bamboo, have a growth rate of 10 or more feet per year and with the ability to spring up as a privacy fence in the blink of an eye.

-When planted in groups, it prevents soil erosion on slopes and hills.
+Bamboo can also benefit the ecosystem.
+When planted in groups, bamboo prevents soil erosion on slopes and hills.
 The plant’s regenerative properties make it an eco-friendly resource for paper, food, furniture, homes and more.

 Indoor and Outdoor Plants

-If you have limited space or have the desire to bring Bamboo inside your home, don’t hesitate.
+If you have limited space or have the desire to bring bamboo inside your home, don’t hesitate!
 Simply place it in a container.
-Potted Bamboo looks excellent on porches, patios and as indoor décor.
-Not only will bamboo in containers flourish in low-light conditions inside, but it will also bring fresh air, peace, and luck.
+Potted bamboo looks excellent on porches, patios and as indoor decor.
+Not only will bamboo in containers flourish in low-light conditions inside, but it'll also bring fresh air, peace, and luck.

 How to Stop the Spread of Invasive Bamboo